cn0047/stash/ed/google.appEngine/README.md

   You may have to restart the development server to see some changes to your files.
 * templates - panic: open ../template/home.html: operation not permitted.

+Also, although goroutines and channels are present, when a Go app runs on App Engine only one thread is run in a given instance.
+That is, all goroutines run in a single operating system thread, so there is no CPU parallelism available for a given client request.

 ## GO

 ````go